 We source the mushrooms and herbs we use in this product from where they grow best, from our network of organic and sustainable communities.
 We turn to these friends across the globe for the herbs and mushrooms that we cannot grow at our farm or in the quantity we need for our herbal supplements.

 And rest assured that all mushrooms used in this formula are organically grown and sustainably sourced.

 Let’s take a look at both options to see which one suits you best.

-Gaia Herbs Everyday Immune Mushrooms & Herbs is a powder capsule that contains a blend of organic mushrooms including Chaga, Cordyceps, Maitake, and Reishi, as well as the herbs Astragalus, Schisandra, and Turmeric.
+Gaia Herbs Everyday Immune Mushrooms & Herbs formula in powder capsules contains a blend of organic mushrooms, including Chaga, Cordyceps, Maitake, and Reishi, as well as the herbs Astragalus, Schisandra, and Turmeric.

-This supplement is designed to be taken daily to help sustain overall wellness and support your immune system.* A healthy immune system is, after all, the foundation for overall wellness.
+This supplement is designed to be taken daily to help support your immune system and sustain overall wellness.* A healthy immune system is, after all, the foundation for overall wellness.